mohithshuka/Speech-to-Image-main/README.md

 Want to see the deploye code just click on this https://speech-to-image-main-yhtz7uwten7ru7twx9e8wb.streamlit.app

+⚠️ Very Important Clarification
+Where you run app	Microphone works?
+Why
+Your laptop (local Streamlit)	✔ YES	Uses your PC mic Streamlit Cloud (online deploy)	❌ NO	Cloud has no microphone hardware

+So:

+✔ I can give you microphone-direct version for local PC ❌ That version will fail if you deploy online

 🧪 How It Works

 Enter a prompt or click Recognize Speech to speak